Other referral information

 Mindfulness means to be aware of all our experiences, physical sensations, thoughts and feelings from moment to moment.
-This awareness is without judgment and with a sense of kindness and acceptance.
+This awareness is without judgment and encourages a sense of kindness and acceptance.

 Becoming more aware gives us insight and a deeper understanding of what is going on for us.
 This can particularly help when we are experiencing great difficulties or illness and pain.
 This awareness makes feelings which can seem overwhelming easier to deal with.

-Mindfulness creates a shift in our awareness that can help create new ways to relate to our problems. mindfulness based approaches have been shown to improve overall psychological and physical well-being.
+Mindfulness training can create a shift in our awareness that can help create new ways to relate to our problems and can improve mental activity and change brain connectivity and bodily processes.

-At the first appointment, the Mindfulness facilitator will do a thorough assessment and take you through a short mindfulness practice.
-The facilitator and patient will decide together if mindfulness will be helpful.
+At the first appointment the practitioner will do a thorough assessment and take you through a short Mindfulness practice.
+The practitioner and client will decide together if mindfulness will be helpful.

-Sessions are on an individual or group basis and provide an introduction to Mindfulness.
+Sessions are on an individual or group basis and provide an introduction to mindfulness.
 Individual appointments are usually weekly, fortnightly or monthly for 50 minutes each session over five weeks.
-Group sessions are held weekly and consist of eight two and a quarter-hour sessions with up to eight patients.
+Group sessions are held weekly and consist of eight two hour sessions.
+Mindfulness sessions are offered either as face to face or remote appointments.

 We encourage you to practise the skills between sessions and we provide a CD/MP3/Audio Links and written materials to support you.